 You can also pay through eCheck, though I've never used this method myself.
 AmiAmi doesn't give you the option, but welcomes you to email them about it if you are so inclined.

 AmiAmi packages are tightly cushioned with wadded up paper.
 It's sounds cheap, but the paper's actually quite sturdy, and unlike some other sites, Amiami uses a higher-grade packing paper rather than plain newspaper.
 Again, I've never had a problem with damaged products.

 Here's an example.
 This is a box I got from AmiAmi last year.
-You can see I ordered three items.
+I ordered three items.
 They came in a solid, corrugated box, packed snug, with quality packing paper.
 Good.
 Now look closer.
 Izaya's box is 16 cm in width.
 The ruler in the box tells me I have 17 cm of empty space above Izaya.
 That's easily enough room to stack Erio, who's box is only 13.5 cm wide, on top of Izaya.
 In fact, with a box so sizeable, I could have easily ordered doubles of both Izaya and Erio and still have extra space for packing paper on top.
 Look, AmiAmi, I love you lots, but someone in your warehouse obviously can't Tetris.